stimulant/MS-Cube-SDK/docs/api_documentation.md

 ### Body Update (command 0)

+The Body Update command sends a list of the bodies that the Kinect detects and all of their joint positions.
 Header that is present no matter how many bodies are present.

 | Byte   | Description